nicholasmcconnell/simpletodos/README.md

 2. Login with Email: user@user.com and Password: useruser.
 3. Or, register an account and create your own todos!

-Future development will improve search functionality with the implementation of tags at todo creation.
+Future development will improve search functionality with the implementation of tags at todo creation and account for other YouTube url configurations.
 ___

 ## Demonstration: